RosterElf Logo

 Connecteam timesheets and payroll

-Connecteam is not payroll software, but it plays a role in preparing timesheet data for payroll processing.
-Timesheets can be reviewed, approved, and exported to popular payroll systems.
-The platform offers customisable pay policies for businesses with specific rate requirements.
+Connecteam isn't payroll software, but it plays a role in preparing timesheet data for payroll processing.
+Timesheets can be reviewed, approved, and exported to popular payroll systems, and the platform offers customisable pay policies for businesses with specific rate requirements.

-For businesses with straightforward pay rules, the workflow functions adequately.
-For more complex award structures, the scattered setup process and lack of centralised configuration may require additional effort.
+For businesses with straightforward pay rules, the workflow works well enough.
+For more complex award structures, the scattered setup process and lack of centralised configuration may require extra effort.

 Payroll setup experience

-Connecteam places payroll settings and approval processes under the timeclock section — a location that may not feel intuitive to new users.
+Payroll settings and approval processes sit under the timeclock section — a location that may not feel intuitive to new users.
 The setup workflow requires navigating between multiple sections: configuring payroll format in time clock settings, setting standard rates in user profiles, and managing pay policies in a separate "General" section.

-Video guides are available, though they open as overlays rather than external help articles — which can make it difficult to follow along while configuring settings simultaneously.
+Video guides are available, though they open as overlays rather than external help articles — which makes it difficult to follow along while configuring settings at the same time.

 Timesheet approval

-The approval workflow includes options for manually adjusting hours, applying different rate rules, and viewing financial breakdowns per timesheet before export.
+The approval workflow lets you manually adjust hours, apply different rate rules, and view financial breakdowns per timesheet before export.

 Payroll integrations